 The acceptable body fat % for women is higher than men because of childbearing and other hormonal functions.

-Conclusion: For John to hit his 10% body fat goal, he will have to lose approximately 53 pounds of body fat in 52 weeks.
+To conclude, for John to hit his 10% body fat goal, he will have to lose approximately 53 pounds of body fat, in 52 weeks.

 This is an example of how to calculate your ideal body weight and create a measurable weight loss goal.

-Once you calculate your ideal body weight and weight loss goal, let us help you with a done for you step-by-step 30 day training program and meal plan for FREE!
+Once you calculate your ideal body weight and weight loss goal, let us help you with a done for you, step-by-step 7 day weight training program and meal plan, for free.

-Check out my new FREE Ultimate Live Lean Starter Guide.
+Check out my new FREE 7 Day Live Lean Starter Guide.

 I love you guys and keep Living Lean.